-Atelier Aberto is an artist's studio with natural and simple beauty, located in São Paulo, designed by AR Arquitetos.
+Atelier Aberto is an artist's studio, located in São Paulo, Brazil, designed by AR Arquitetos.

 The project proposes an exercise in the indoor-outdoor relationship and its materialization, the idea of limit (mass / opacity) and continuity (openness / transparency).
 A semi-public square proposed in front of the site invades the studio as a street that unfolds between dense rectangular prisms (buildings), opening into an 'interior courtyard' a space to paint.